-Getting around: Once you're in the centre of Nice, it's actually pretty easy to get around the main sights by walking.
+Getting around: Once you're in the center of Nice, it's pretty easy to get around the main sights by walking.
 If you want to explore a bit further afield or don't want to walk too much you can use the local bus and tram lines or rent a bicycle through the cool Vélobleu bike system.
-Here's some more information on Nice's public transport system.

-Currency: The currency used in Nice is the Euro, just like the rest of France and 18 of the other countries that are part of the European Union.
+Currency: The currency used in France is the Euro.
 The symbol for the euro is € and $1 US converts to about 90 euro cents while £1 is worth around €1.17.

 Internet access: There are many places in Nice where you can access free Wi-Fi, like the airport, Promenade du Paillon gardens, in Place Massena, Place Garibaldi, Cours Saleya, Palais du Justice, and around the Nice Tourist Offices.
 If you know you're going to need reliable internet access for work, then you can also organise a pocket Wi-Fi device to use during your trip.